skopp002/appliedml/midterm-project/readme.md

 3. Baysean classifier
 4. Support Vector Machines

 We will be using Logistic Regression in this project.
-The optimization technique we use will be gradient ascent.
+We started with optimization technique of gradient ascent and realized that it is not suitable for categorical data.
+Due to lack of numerical variables, plotting is not very useful on this data.
+However, some attempt has been made to plot just for exploration in logisticRegClassifier::plotBestFit method